thunderstore-io/Thunderstore/README.md

 ## Testing

-Tests can be run with this command: `docker-compose exec django pytest` If you need to recreate to database, use the following: `docker-compose exec django pytest --create-db --migrations`
+Tests can be run with this command: `docker compose exec django pytest` If you need to recreate to database, use the following: `docker compose exec django pytest --create-db --migrations`

 The CI pipeline checks that new PRs don't lower the test coverage.
 Since this process is rather slow, you might want to check the coverage locally before submitting a PR.

--   To update coverage file, run `docker-compose exec django coverage run -m pytest`
+-   To update coverage file, run `docker compose exec django coverage run -m pytest`
--   To see the coverage report, run `docker-compose exec django coverage report -m`
+-   To see the coverage report, run `docker compose exec django coverage report -m`

 ### Test duration estimates